Building a Habit: The 30 Day Gym Challenge

-During the month of December, I participated in a "30 day gym challenge" with the goal of becoming a more consistent exerciser.
+During the month of December (of 2016), I participated in a "30 day gym challenge" with the goal of becoming a more consistent exerciser.
 For background, I do like the gym.
 I just don't like going to the gym.
 I don't like being awoken when it's still painfully dark outside.
 I don't like changing out of my comfy pajamas into skin-tight black leggings and a sports bra.
 And I certainly don't like the 10 minute walk to the gym (okay, it's only eight minutes, but who's counting?), particularly in the winter.
 But once I'm actually at the gym, I generally like it.
 I like feeling strong, I like trying out different kinds of exercises, and I like judging other gym-goers' workout form.
 What?
 I didn't say my reasons for liking the gym were all positive ones.

 Despite my relative enthusiasm for the institution of the gym, my attendance has been lackluster over the last year.
 Over the past few months, I have gone to the gym, just not regularly.
 Some weeks, I'm very motivated and hit the gym 4-5 times a week.
 Other weeks, I am a lazy fatass who would prefer to wear sweatpants while eating chocolate chips on the couch.
 Recognizing this inconsistency, my boyfriend suggested that we try a 30 day gym challenge.